 Meador Neighborhood 2225 S. Fremont—Meador Community Garden (Ray Kelly Park)

-Midtown Neighborhood 1475 N. Benton —Midtown Community Garden 819 E. Pacific Street —Pacific Street Garden 1630 N. Jefferson Ave—The Kitchen Garden 705 Drury Lane (Trustee Science Center)—Drury Greenhouse
+Midtown Neighborhood 1471 N. Benton—Midtown Community Garden 819 E. Pacific St.—Pacific Street Garden 1630 N. Jefferson Ave.—The Kitchen Garden 705 Drury Ln.—Drury Greenhouse (Trustee Science Center)

 Oak Grove Neighborhood 2710 E. Stanford—East Stanford Community Garden